CRAVEN PRS INTENT STATEMENT

 'Soft skills' and 'transferable skills' are just as important as qualifications.
 All pupils are encouraged to attend whole-school themed days, sporting and cultural activities and other extracurricular activities.
 Teaching about British Values, SMSC and PSHCE is delivered through such activities as well as through timetabled lessons and assemblies.

 At KS4, the emphasis is on preparing pupils to move on successfully to college courses and further training.
 Pupils enjoy a mix of academic and vocational courses with the aim of completing at least 5 high quality qualifications by the end of year 11, based on abilities and post-16 plans.

-Initially, some pupils attend for a shorter schoolday, due to medical needs, but almost always access at least core subjects and PSHCE.
+Initially, some pupils attend for a shorter school day, due to individual needs, but almost always access at least core subjects plus PSHCE.